New tech can transform naval mine countermeasures

 Do it quickly and safely.
-Don’t make critical decisions when they're only based on fuzzy data.
+Don’t make critical decisions when they're based only on fuzzy data.

-In January, U.S. Marine Corps Major General David Coffman, the U.S. Navy’s director of expeditionary warfare said the Navy wants to accelerate the development of automated and unmanned systems as part of mine countermeasures.
+In January, U.S. Marine Corps Major General David Coffman, the U.S. Navy’s director of expeditionary warfare, said the Navy wants to accelerate the development of automated and unmanned systems as part of mine countermeasures.

 The mission is clear: Rapidly identify and neutralize mines at sea to protect the surface fleet.
 The solution can be found in a transformative concept called “Single Sortie Detect-to-Engage.”

 SSDTE combines the search-detect-identify and neutralize elements of a mine countermeasure mission on a single platform executing a single outing, or sortie, so mine detection and neutralization can be conducted in a single pass of an area.

 “What used to take weeks or months will soon be done in a matter of days or hours,” said Randy Brandenburg, Seapower business development executive at Raytheon.
 “Being more efficient makes all the difference.”

 PASS IN ACTION